-A dead or stuck pixel on an LCD screen or TFT can be incredibly annoying.
-You’ll be staring at it for days on end, wondering for how long you’ll be without your screen or maybe your entire laptop if you decided to turn it in for repair or replacement.
+A dead or stuck pixel on a TFT, OLED, or LCD screen can be incredibly annoying.
+You’ll be staring at it for days on end.
+You’ll be wondering how long it’s going to take to have your screen repaired or get a replacement.
 All that grieve over something as unimportant, yet highly irritating as a malfunctioning pixel.

 Before you run the item back to the store though, you should try to see whether you can fix it yourself!
 This, if done carefully, will not hamper your warranty and might save you a lot of time and worries.
 So let’s see what you can do yourself.

 Test New Screens for Stuck or Dead Pixels